religiosa1/git-webhook-receiver/README.md

 ```

 ## Logging

+By default, besides stdout logs are also stored in the sqlite file, specified
+in the `logs_db_file` of the config (`logs.sqlite3` by default).
+You can disable
+logging this functionality by passing an empty string or null-value in
+the config.

 Actions' output is stored in the sqlite db specified in the config file
 (`actions.sqlite3` by default) once completed.
 While the action is still going,